Gaben69181/BgRem-Net/README.md

-# Background Removal with U-Net Segmentation
+# Background Removal with U²-Net Segmentation

-Final project for Deep Learning course – image background removal via pixel-wise segmentation using a U-Net convolutional neural network implemented in PyTorch.
+Final project for Deep Learning course – image background removal via pixel-wise segmentation using a U²-Net convolutional neural network implemented in PyTorch.

 The system takes an RGB image (any resolution up to ~3000×3000), resizes it to 512×512 internally, predicts a foreground mask, and returns: